 The Civita Fellowship, of one-month duration, and a $750 stipend.

-A fourth fellowship, the University of Washington Rome Center Alumni Fellowship, will be offered through a separate process with the application process taking place in Winter 2016/2017.
+A fourth fellowship, the University of Washington Rome Center Alumni Fellowship, will be offered through a separate process with the application period to be announced.

 All fellows receive free accommodation at the Civita Institute's apartments in Civita di Bagnoregio, Italy.